Microsoft Defender Advanced Threat Protection integration with Microsoft Cloud App Security

 As with any other Cloud Discovery source, you can export the data from the Win10 endpoint users report for further investigation.

-- Defender ATP forwards data to Cloud App Security in chunks of ~4 MB (~4000 endpoint transactions)
+- Microsoft Defender ATP forwards data to Cloud App Security in chunks of ~4 MB (~4000 endpoint transactions)

-- If the 4 MB limit isn't reached within 1 hour, Defender ATP reports all the transactions performed over the last hour.
+- If the 4 MB limit isn't reached within 1 hour, Microsoft Defender ATP reports all the transactions performed over the last hour.

 If you run into any problems, we're here to help.
 To get assistance or support for your product issue, please open a support ticket.